PepsiCo’s Marketing Mix (4Ps) Analysis

 6. Side dishes

-Many of PepsiCo’s current brands and products were added to the product mix through acquisitions.
-For example, snack products were added after PepsiCo acquired Frito-Lay.
-Other merchandise includes tumblers and t-shirts, which are manufactured by other companies with license from PepsiCo.
-This element of the marketing mix is linked to PepsiCo’s generic strategy and intensive growth strategies, which highlight international expansion.
+Many of PepsiCo’s current brands and products were added to the product mix through mergers and acquisitions.
+For example, snack food products were added through Pepsi-Cola’s merger with Frito-Lay.
+Other merchandise includes tumblers and t-shirts, which are manufactured by other companies with a license from PepsiCo.
+This element of the marketing mix is linked to PepsiCo’s generic competitive strategy and intensive growth strategies, which highlight international expansion.

-PepsiCo uses a global network for distributing its products to consumers.
-Venues for distribution and sale are considered in this element of the marketing mix.
-PepsiCo’s places for distribution are as follows:
+PepsiCo’s 4Ps include a global network for distributing consumer goods.
+Venues or locations for distribution and sales are considered in this element of the marketing mix.
+The places in PepsiCo’s distribution strategy are as follows:

 1. Retailers